Google Voice Australia — Availability, Limitations & Best Alternatives

 ACMA regulations: Australian telecommunications are regulated by the Australian Communications and Media Authority (ACMA), which has different number allocation, consumer protection, and emergency calling rules than the US FCC.
 Google would need to comply with Australian-specific requirements.

-Market priority: Google has focused Voice development on the US market and its Google Workspace business product rather than consumer international expansion to Australia.
+Market priority: Google has focused consumer Voice on the US and Workspace Voice on selected business markets, rather than launching a simple consumer Google Voice Australia product.

 Note: Some guides suggest using a VPN to access Google Voice from Australia.
 This violates Google's Terms of Service, risks account termination, and still requires a verified US phone number.
 Use a legitimate Australian-compatible alternative instead.